Find Balance With Subtly Sweet Gala

 With a mildly sweet flavor and long availability window, this apple is one of today’s most popular varieties.
 Galas are among the top 3 apple varieties grown in Washington State.

-Exterior: Generally round with pale golden yellow with red stripes or blush skin
+Exterior: Generally round, with pale golden yellow color with red stripes or red blush skin

-Experience: Mildly sweet and vanilla-like with a floral aroma.
-This is one apple that has a thinner skin when compared with other popular apple varieties.
+Experience: Mildly sweet and vanilla-like, with a floral aroma.
+Gala has a thinner skin when compared with other popular apple varieties.

 You can find Gala apples from Stemilt nearly all year long.

 - Gala apples are one of the first varieties Stemilt harvests in Washington State each August.
 Harvest continues into September.

 - Because of their early harvest date, Gala apples tend to be smaller in size than most, making this one a great choice for kids.